golfiros/pwasio/README.md

 hardware might incur overhead.

 #### RT priority
-Defaults to zero which gives default thread scheduling.
-Setting this to >= 2 will give the host and the driver realtime scheduling, which may be necessary to achieve lower latencies.
+Both to zero which gives default thread scheduling.
+Setting the respective fields to > 0 will give the driver and host realtime scheduling, which may be necessary to achieve lower latencies.
 The user must have realtime privileges.
-The value sets the `SCHED_FIFO` priority for the driver, and the host audio thread receives a priority of one less than what is configured (hence the minimum value nonzero value of 2).
-It has been found that a small nonzero value can induce instability in some hosts, so increase it accordingly if necessary.
+We use `SCHED_FIFO` scheduling with the given priority.
+For reference, the default PipeWire configuration at the time of writing would use a value of 88 in the "driver" RT priority.
+It has been found that a small nonzero value for host priority can induce instability, so increase it accordingly if necessary.

 ### Change Log

+#### 0.0.2
+* 24/12/2025: Separate driver and host realtime priorities (GG)
 #### 0.0.1
 * 20/12/2025: Get timestamp in `input_process` (GG)
 * 02/12/2025: Improved logging (GG)